pbyrne84/zio2playground/README.md

 #### TracingClientSpec

-This examples reading the current context and adding it to a client calls headers using layering to achieve this.
+This examples reading the current context and adding it to a client calls headers using ZIO layering to achieve this.
 We are allowing the ids to be autogenerated.
 The reporter will complain it cannot talk to a real service, this is ignorable.

 #### LoggingSL4JExample